Th0h0/undupify/README.md

 ### TL;DR

-**Undupify** allows to get rid of most of irrelevant and identical-in-behavior URLs in a file. **Undupify** incorporates itself really well in a hacking workflow where you would want to apply a second layer of filtering to your URLs before sending them to a deep time-consuming vulnerability scan.
+**Undupify** allows to get rid of most of irrelevant and identical-in-behavior URLs in a file. **Undupify** incorporates itself really well in a hacking workflow where you would want to apply an additional layer of filtering to your URLs before sending them to a deep time-consuming vulnerability scan.

 ---